learn-co-curriculum/uci-mod-3-bug-fix-part-2/README.md

 puts calc.total_loan_cost
 ```

-Most people would not regard this code as fun to debug.
-You might have seen the
+This code is not easy to debug.
+While you might get lucky and see the
-problem instantly, but most reasonable programmers find `total_loan_cost`'s
+problem instantly, most reasonable programmers find `total_loan_cost`'s
 logic difficult to reason about.
 To fix the bug, the implementation of
 `total_loan_cost` should look like: